chrislowrey3/Why-make-games/README.md

 # My motivation
 -Games influential to me are competitive games like Brawlhalla, or a story game like Elden Ring.
-- I've always enjoyed video games personally.
-I'd hope to create a competitive game the most because that's what i connect to most.
+- I'd hope to create a competitive game the most because that's what i connect to most.

 ![OIP](https://github.com/user-attachments/assets/cc2a3db7-d626-4ae9-bd5f-4a9040895d88)